dzackgarza/Qual-Review-and-Solutions/Topology/ReviewDoc/sections/225_CW_Complexes.md

 ![Fundamental domains](figures/1513064067523.png)
 :::

-## Examples of Simplicial Complexe,
+## Examples of Simplicial Complexes

 :::{.remark}
 To write down a simplicial complex, label the vertices with increasing integers.